 A dynamic matching function can only be used in the context of a template, the value expression inside the StatementBlock shall have the same type as the whole template.

-The notation @dynamic FunctionRef denotes a shorthand for the special case @dynamic { return FunctionRef(value) } where FunctionRef is a reference to a Boolean function with a single parameter compatible with the template's type.
-Here, the type of the parameter of the referenced function determines the type context, if this template's place of usage does not provide a type context.
+The notation @dynamic FunctionRef denotes a shorthand for the special case @dynamic { return FunctionRef(value) } where FunctionRef is a reference to a Boolean function with the first parameter compatible with the template's type.
+If the function contains more than one parameter, all parameters following the first one shall have a default value, The type of the first parameter of the referenced function determines the type context, if this template's place of usage does not provide a type context.

 Restrictions